 • Conformal Prediction: Construct prediction sets with statistical coverage guarantees: "95% of the time, true label is in this set."

-"The best production models aren't the most accurate—they're the ones that know when they don't know.
+"The best production models aren't the most accurate, they are the ones that know when they don't know.
 A system that flags 5% of cases as uncertain and achieves 99.9% accuracy on the remaining 95% is far more valuable than a 95% accurate model that never expresses doubt."

 Challenge #4: Continuous Learning & Model Drift